tdonohue/DSpace-Spring-Boot/README.md

    * i18n is controlled via a [`messages.properties`](https://github.com/tdonohue/DSpace-Spring-Boot/blob/spring-boot-ui/dspace-ui/src/main/resources/i18n/messages.properties) file
    * Currently, it's only used/enabled on the Item View page ([`item.html`](https://github.com/tdonohue/DSpace-Spring-Boot/blob/spring-boot-ui/dspace-ui/src/main/resources/templates/item.html)).
 For example, this attribute: `th:text="#{item.label.bitstreams}"` says to change the text of the given HTML field to be the value of `item.label.bitstreams` from `messages.properties`
  - [x] Additional Theming Capabilities
-   * Basic (CSS/layout) theming is already provided in the prototype.
-But, I suspect we should be able to enhance it such that most "themes" would really just consist of custom CSS + a custom `layout.html`.
+   * Basic (CSS/layout) theming is already provided in the prototype, along with a few sample themes
-   * It might even be possible for Themes to simply be a directory that has a single `layout.html` along with any necessary CSS/images.
+   * It might even be possible to find a way to override default templates (e.g. `item.html`) by [creating additional Thymeleaf template resolvers](http://stackoverflow.com/a/25588429/3750035) (to pull templates from multiple areas)
-   * The Theme directory could then be "dropped into" a specific location (/src/main/resources/themes/), where it could be kept separate from the core HTML files.
-Then it could be enabled via a configuration (similar to in this prototype).
  - [x] Support for common DSpace Authentication mechanisms
    * If we went with Spring Boot, I'd recommend we move Authentication & Authorization entirely to Spring Security
    * It already provides modules supporting all our major Authentication options (database-based, LDAP, Shibboleth, etc), plus other new ones (OAuth).